A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Results

 The resulting multivariate increments are shown in Fig.~\ref{fig:increments_full}.
-The increments exhibit a rich mesoscale structure, with alternating positive and negative anomalies of temperature, wind, humidity, mean sea level pressure, and 2\,m variables that closely follow the organisation of the observed reflectivity system in \cref{fig:HxbHxa}a.
-Local dipoles and elongated features appear where strong reflectivity gradients are present, indicating that the NN-based observation operator is able to project information from the complex radar pattern onto dynamical and thermodynamical adjustments of the model state.
+The increments exhibit a mesoscale structure, with alternating positive and negative anomalies of temperature, wind, humidity, mean sea level pressure, and 2\,m variables that closely follow the organisation of the observed reflectivity system in \cref{fig:HxbHxa}a.
+Some increments, e.g. lower level $u,v,r$, exhibit localized dipolar or elongated features near regions of strong reflectivity gradients, suggesting that the NN-based observation operator can, in some cases, project information from the complex radar pattern onto dynamical and thermodynamical components of the model state.
 At the same time, the increments remain confined to the radar disc and decay smoothly towards its edge, demonstrating that the combination of the localisation mask and the recursive-filter autocovariance successfully limits the spatial extent of the impact of the observations.
+Nevertheless, the detailed relationships among the increments should not be given a fully physical interpretation, because the construction of the simplified $\mathbf{B}$-matrix does not permit such conclusions.
+The present experiment is therefore intended primarily as a proof of concept.

 The impact of assimilating the full radar disc on the reflectivity field itself is summarised in \cref{fig:HxbHxa}.
 The top row shows: the observed reflectivity (\cref{fig:HxbHxa}a), the model equivalent reflectivity from the background $\mathcal{H}(\mathbf{x}_b)$ (\cref{fig:HxbHxa}b) and the model equivalent reflectivity from the analysis $\mathcal{H}(\mathbf{x}_a)$ (\cref{fig:HxbHxa}c).
 The analysis field clearly aligns more closely with the observation, particularly along the main high-reflectivity band and in the upstream convective cells.
+The precipitation pattern is translated towards the northwest in alignment with radaar observations.